m0ose/asx/docs/AgentSet.md

 Thus any AgentSet with iterators will return AgentArrays rather than instances of the AgentSet.
 Unbelievably useful!

-## Methods
+## Subclass Methods

+These methods are primarily "private", used by subclasses.

 > `protoMixin()`

-Used by the constructor to add several variables to the AgentProto.
+Used by the constructor to add several variables to the AgentClass.
 Not used elsewhere.

+> `newBreed (name)`

+Create a breed/subarray of this AgentSet.
+Example: create a people breed of turtles:
+`const people = turtles.newBreed('people')`
+This is called for you by class Model's three built-ins:
+`patchBreeds, turtleBreeds, linkBreeds`

 > `isBaseSet ()` <br />
 > `isBreedSet ()`